VoxeLibre/VoxeLibre/CONTRIBUTING.md

 There is **no** guarantee I will accept anything from anybody.

-By sending me patches or asking me to include your changes in this subgame, you agree that they fall under the terms of the LGPLv2.1, which basically means they will become part of a free software.
+By sending me patches or asking me to include your changes in this game, you agree that they fall under the terms of the LGPLv2.1, which basically means they will become part of a free software.